On this page

 This is a slow-paced walk based specifically around looking out for photographic opportunities.
 We share advice on photographic techniques, how to improve composition skills and other advice as to what makes a good photo.

-In Durham, we have previously visited Wharton Park, the Cathedral, and the Town Hall.
+In Durham, we have previously visited Wharton Park, the Cathedral and the Town Hall.
 We often visit a café afterwards as well!

 Gentle Paced Walking Group (Weekly)

-Mondays, 10am – 11am (Not on bank holidays)
+Mondays, 10am – 11am (Not on Monday 22 or 29 December)

 Walk Leaders: Christine and Luke